450 Bushmaster Savage rifle with Dead Air Primal Suppressor and Leupold Scope.

 In order to accommodate an existing bullet manufactured by Hornady, they shortened the case length and the overall length so that this new cartridge would fit in the AR-15, which was more popular than the AR-10.
 With development complete, the name 450 Bushmaster was adopted and the rest is history.

-Considerations for Choosing the Best Suppressor
+Choosing the Best Suppressor for the 450 Bushmaster

 There are a number of things that come into play when choosing a suppressor, and they're just as important whether you're looking to suppress something as small as .22LR or as large as 450 Bushmaster.
 Here's what we think are most important: